Herbert and Katherine Jacobs First House: Later ownership

 Over the years, the house deteriorated due to neglect.
 James Dennis, an art historian who taught at the University of Wisconsin–Madison, became interested in the house in the 1970s after hearing Herb Jacobs talk about it.
 According to Dennis, the house's roofs were sagging under the weight of their asphalt surfaces, the floor slab was covered with a carpet, and the original dining-room window had been replaced.
-In addition, there were leaking windows and buckling floor slabs, and the carport was in such poor condition that it had to be torn down.
+There were also leaking windows and buckling floor slabs, and the carport was in such poor condition that it had to be torn down.
 One of the subsequent owners had coated the wooden facades in creosote, turning it black; a reporter for The Capital Times wrote that the house had been repainted in the 1970s.